ALONKIGLER/automation-exe-1-/README.md

    f.
 Once all groups are processed, return hexString.

 3. **If 16 is selected:**
-   a.
-Convert hexadecimal to decimal and then to binary.
+   1. Convert hexadecimal to decimal and then to binary.
-   b.
-Validate input to ensure it is a valid hexadecimal number.
+   2. Validate input to ensure it is a valid hexadecimal number.
-   c.
-If a number, convert to binary by dividing by 2 and appending remainders until result is 0.
+   3. If a number, convert to binary by dividing by 2 and appending remainders until result is 0.
-   d.
-If a letter, convert to decimal using ASCII (subtracting 55).
+   4. If a letter, convert to decimal using ASCII (subtracting 55).
-   e.
-Convert decimal to binary.
+   5. Convert decimal to binary.

 ## Installation